 Antioxidant Skin Care: How to Help Protect Your Skin From Free Radicals

 Antioxidants are crucial in the fight against free radicals.
-One way to prevent surface skin damage from free radicals is through antioxidants because they can help neutralize the molecules and prevent them from potentially causing sings of aging in your body.
-Our bodies produce a limited amount of antioxidants, so it is important to try and consume, as well as apply antioxidants on a regular basis.
-You can do this through your skin care routine and diet.
-In this feature, we walk you through how antioxidants work and how you can incorporate them into your lifestyle for beautiful, healthy-looking skin.
+One way to prevent surface skin damage from free radicals is through antioxidants because they can help neutralize the molecules and prevent them from potentially causing signs of aging in your body.
+Our bodies produce a limited amount of antioxidants, so it is important to try and apply antioxidants on a regular basis.
+Incorporate antioxidants into your diet and skincare routine for youthful-looking, glowy skin.

 Antioxidants sound like a complex scientific term, but you actually encounter them on a daily basis.
 First let’s talk chemistry.
 Antioxidants are molecules that can prevent the oxidation of free radicals.
-In your every day life you encounter oxidation, for example when you cut an avocado and it turns brown, it has oxidized.
+In your everyday life you encounter oxidation, for example when you cut an avocado and it turns brown, it has oxidized.

-Antioxidants in Skin Care
+Antioxidants in Skincare

 Antioxidants in Food

-Antioxidants are also found in many different types of foods — your body can benefit from consuming them several times a week.
+Antioxidants are also found in many different types of foods.
+Your body can benefit from consuming these nutrient-rich foods several times a week.
 Vitamin A can be found in vegetables and fruits such as carrots, pumpkin and mango.
 Vitamin C is found in citrus fruits or vegetables such as kale and tomatoes.
 Vitamin E can be found in nuts, seeds and oils.
 Selenium is found in proteins like red meat, chicken, pork and eggs.
 If you want to have an antioxidant-rich diet, try to incorporate these foods into your meals with a particular emphasis on fruits and vegetables.
 This skin-brightening diet will help your skin achieve its natural radiance.
 While you can’t do much about free radicals coming into contact with your skin, antioxidants can act as a protective shield by helping to neutralize them and damage our skin and bodies.